Scottish Football League: Past winners

 When the Scottish Football League was established in 1890, all of the clubs played in just one division.
 In 1893 the Scottish Football League absorbed many clubs from the Scottish Football Alliance and had enough clubs to form another division.
 The existing division was renamed Division One and the new division was called Division Two.
 Nevertheless, promotion and relegation between the top two divisions was not automatic until 1921–22 when Division Two was brought back after a hiatus provoked by World War I which affected only that division; hence some teams of the era winning Division Two twice in a row before being promoted, and some Division Two winners being never promoted at all.

 A third tier of Scottish league football was first established in the 1923–24 season, but it only lasted for two full seasons due to financial difficulties.
 A third tier league (called Division C) was reintroduced in 1946–47.
 Division C, which also included reserve teams of higher division clubs, operated as a national competition for the first three seasons but thereafter it was split into two regional sections.
 During this period only full-strength clubs (not reserve teams) were promoted if they finished as champions.
 The two-division tier was abolished after the 1954–55 season.

 Since the 1975–76 season there has been a third tier, known as the Second Division.
 The top tier became the Premier Division and the second tier became known as the First Division.
 A fourth tier, known as the Third Division, was introduced in 1994.
 The last major change within the Scottish football league system was in 1998–99, when the Premier Division clubs broke away from the Scottish Football League to form the Scottish Premier League.
 The remaining Scottish Football League divisions continued as before.

 Scottish Football League XI

 The SFL was the organising body of the Scottish Football League XI, a select side which represented the SFL in matches against other leagues, including the English Football League, the League of Ireland, the Northern Irish league and the Italian Serie A. These matches began in 1892, soon after the foundation of the SFL.
 Before the Second World War, inter-league matches were only second in importance to Scotland international matches.
 After the war, however, the inter-league matches became less important as European club football was instituted and clubs withdrew players due to fixture congestion.
-The last inter-league match was played in 1980, while a Scottish Football League XI was last selected in 1990 for a match against the Scottish national team to mark the centenary of the SFL.
+The last inter-league match was played in 1980, while a Scottish Football League XI was last selected in 1990 for a match against the Scotland national team to mark the centenary of the SFL.